marcinwiacek/pl1/hardware/readme2.md

-Welcome in the future or at least some alternative to the mainstream.
+Welcome to the future or at least alternative to the mainstream in some scenarios.

-Modern hardware architectures (like X86 or ARM) are impressive, but have problems with security, complexity, intellectual property and/or government control.
-Risc-V wants to avoid this, but when you look into specs, you will see, that various elements and/or extensions are potentially doing the same mistakes (see even words from Linus Torvalds "They’ll have all the same issues we have on the Arm side and that x86 had before them").
+Modern hardware architectures (like X86 or ARM) are very impressive, but have problems with security, complexity, intellectual property and/or government control.
+Risc-V wants to avoid this, but when you look into specs, you will see, that various elements and/or extensions have potentially doing the same problems (see words from Linus Torvalds "They’ll have all the same issues we have on the Arm side and that x86 had before them").

 This project contains 1st working generation of the PL SoC (System On Chip).